 We also recognize that families experience many challenges within the mental health and addictions system, and are best able to support their loved ones when they themselves are supported.
 CAMH supports families in a number of ways, including system navigation assistance, family-facing educational resources, and family-specific programming, offered by our direct care teams, the Family Resource Centre, the RBC Patient and Family Learning Space, and other programs.

 For a family-specific introduction to CAMH, please see Supporting Family Partners: Answering your questions about supporting your loved one at CAMH.
 This guide was co-created by the Family Advisory Committee, and explores frequently asked questions related to family supports, navigating CAMH, and supporting a loved one in inpatient and outpatient care settings.

 If you are planning to visit CAMH, you can find contact information, directions and accessibility for each of our three main sites here.

 How do we define "family" at CAMH?

-At CAMH, we support family, as family helps those facing mental illness, including addictions.
-Our definition of family is as broad as the range of people – relatives, partners, friends, co-workers and other— who come forward in times of need.
+At CAMH, “family” can include any person or group of people that a person identifies as belonging to their family or significant circle of support.
+Our definition of family is as inclusive and broad as the range of people – relatives, partners, friends, co-workers and others – who come forward in times of need.